-The supervisor shall approve lifting of loads based upon the candidate's demonstration of knowledge, skill, and ability with the crane and safe operation without loads.
+The supervisor shall approve lifting of loads based upon the candidate's demonstration of knowledge of the equipment and operation without loads.

 The trainee shall not perform complex lifts.

 Note: A license is not required for operators of category 3 non-cab operated cranes.